 Herbal Medicine Workshop Series

 These workshops are open to everyone who wishes to learn how to take care of their health through the holistic approach of herbal medicine.
-Each workshop will focus on different parts of the body while using different remedies.
 Participants don’t need any prior knowledge of herbal medicine.

 Respiratory Health with Chasity Salvador

 Chasity will teach us about cold infusions for respiratory health.
 We will be making a mixture of licorice root, marshmallow root, and globe mellow root which is an infusion great for fire season, and long term affects of COVID-19.
 We will also be talking about growing herbs for respiratory health and the constituency of drying versus moisturizing herbs for the lungs.

 We will share and talk about the importance of our lungs and the importance of being in connection with how herbs that have virtues in helping us with our lungs are also impacted by climate crisis, and ways we can give back to their livelihoods.